apache/iceberg/docs/docs/flink-writes.md

 ### Range distribution (experimental)

-RANGE distribution shuffle data by partition key or sort order via a custom range partitioner.
+RANGE distribution shuffles data by partition key or sort order via a custom range partitioner.
 Range distribution collects traffic statistics to guide the range partitioner to evenly distribute traffic to writer tasks.